lzlabs/pg_dumpbinary/README.md

 ## Installation

-pg_dumpbinary and pg_restorebinary are Perl program that do not require anything than Perl itself, the PostgreSQL command pg_dump, pg_restore and psql.
+pg_dumpbinary and pg_restorebinary are Perl program that do not require anything than Perl itself and module DBD::Pg.
+The PostgreSQL commands pg_dump, pg_restore and psql must be available through the PATH environment variable.
 Data are compressed using gzip.

 ```
 perl Makefile.PL